zazaji/chrome-run-code/readme.md

    ```

-2. Navigate to the backend directory and start the Python FastAPI service（sh run.sh）.
-For safety,suggest to be run in Docker.
+2. Navigate to the backend directory and install the required dependencies by running `pip install -r requirements.txt`.
+Then, run `sh run.sh` (Linux/Mac) or `run.cmd` (Windows) to run the server.
+Please consider the security implications.

 3. Open Chrome and navigate to `chrome://extensions/`.